 Over 95% of the eggs produced in the United States come from hens confined to battery cages where they spend the entirety of their lives unable to move around or spread their wings.
 Broiler chickens who are raised for meat suffer similarly deplorable conditions, crammed into filthy warehouses with thousands of other birds.
 Overcrowded and deprived of everything that is natural to them, pecking becomes a common method of coping with the unbearable stress.
 As a result, the painful procedure of debeaking—slicing off half of their sensitive, nerve-filled beaks— is standard practice on most farms.

 Meat and egg products with labels such as “free range” and “cage-free” are very deceiving.
 The standards for these labels are loosely defined and poorly enforced.
 Chickens on free-range farms commonly suffer the same mutilation and similar atrocious living conditions.
-Additionally, on both free-range and standard farms, hens are considered "spent" when their egg production declines after only two years, at which point they callously disposed of and sent to slaughter.
+Additionally, on both free-range and standard farms, hens are considered "spent" when their egg production declines after only one or two years, at which point they callously disposed of and sent to slaughter.
 Broiler chickens live even shorter lives, being slaughtered at a mere 45 days old.

 All birds are excluded from the Humane Methods of SlaughterAct, and are subjected to an extremely terrifying death.
 Former Tyson slaughterhouse employee, Virgil Butler, provides a first-hand account:

 "I was responsible for trying to slit the throats of the chickens the machine missed on the nights I worked the killing room.
 Our line runs 182 shackles per minute.
 It is physically impossible to check them all.
 Therefore, they are scalded alive.
 When this happens, the chickens scream, kick, and their eyeballs pop out of their heads.
 They often come out of the other end with broken bones and disfigured and missing body parts because they've struggled so much in the tank.”